 How many of you did that and have now given up the practice because your small mind has convinced you that you're doing it wrong so you should just stop, or that you don’t need to practice because it didn’t work for you?.
 This is common among those who struggle to pull their awareness back into the present moment.
 If you can identify with this please persevere, the more you practice the more you are able to reach beyond the small minds chatter.

 For children the small mind is less powerful, knowledge isn’t filtered and so the earlier we are able to learn mindfulness skills and the more they are practiced and reinforced, the more likely they are to become second nature.
 This is the reason Yoginis Yoga programmes start with early years and why they are based on routine and repetition.
 What greater sword could we give the children in our care to help them own their dragons.

 This is further backed up by Dr Meera Joshi in an article on the changing brain, stating that our brains can change for the better when we practice mindfulness.

-Mindfulness and stress - Research shows that after practising mindfulness, the grey matter in your brain’s amygdala, a region known for its role in stress can become smaller.
+Mindfulness and stress - Research shows that after practicing mindfulness, the grey matter in your brain’s amygdala, a region known for its role in stress can become smaller.

 Mindfulness and memory - An area of the brain known as the hippocampus helps your memory and learning.
-This area can also become thicker after practising mindfulness
+This area can also become thicker after practicing mindfulness